 Assuming consistency when valuing a company is certain to produce inaccurate results.
 For example, an assumption that all businesses in a given industry should trade at similar multiples could result in an inaccurate valuation.
 Experience shows there is more variation in multiples among companies in the same industry than among companies in different industries.

-Whether the intention of a business owner is to sell his or her company now or put in place growth strategies to enhance value, a valuation will assist in making intelligent and informed decisions.
+Whether the intention of a business owner is to sell the company now or put in place growth strategies to enhance value, a valuation will assist in making intelligent and informed decisions.
 It will assist in identifying potential options and measure them against the goals of the owner and business.
-Lastly, it allows the owner to be proactive in determining, developing and implementing strategies to achieve successful outcomes.
+Lastly, it allows the owner to be proactive in determining, developing, and implementing strategies to achieve successful outcomes.

 Schedule Your Free Consultation Today!